binarymax/max.io/contents/articles/persona-enriched-prompting/index.md

 ## Pre-work

-Identify the website or product or scenario for which the application is built.
+Identify the website or product or scenario for which the agent tool applies.
 This can be broad (“generates an excel file”) or narrow (“an e-commerce website”).

 Gather a comprehensive description about this domain context.
 This yields the domain value.
 The domain should be at least one paragraph, perhaps more.
 It is the full high-level description of the system in place.

 Importantly, the domain is either wholly provided by the designer of the system, or is obtained by acquiring primary source content and generating one using a custom RAG prompt.

-Step 1: accept the query or user prompt
+   - Step 1: accept the query or user prompt

-Step 2: Provide the domain and the query to a persona identification prompt template to yield persona.
+   - Step 2: Provide the domain and the query to a persona identification prompt template to yield persona.
 The persona is an expanded description of the UX scenario and background from which the user is approaching the tool being used.

-Step 3: Provide the domain, persona, and query to the information need prompt template to yield specification.
+   - Step 3: Provide the domain, persona, and query to the information need prompt template to yield specification.
 The specification is the set of needs from the persona’s perspective on exactly what they are looking for, and why.
 Consider this the fully expanded version of the original query, incorporating all the domain and persona details we have previously discovered.

-Step 4: Execute the task!
+   - Step 4: Execute the task!
 Provide the domain, persona, query, and specification to generate the final result.
 Previous to PEP, the original user query would have been provided here alone.

 ## Application